Christa Schroeder

-Emilie Christine Schroeder, also known as Christa Schroeder (19 March 1908 - 28 June 1984), was one of Adolf Hitler's personal secretaries before and during World War II.
+Emilie Christine Schroeder (19 March 1908 - 28 June 1984), also known as Christa Schroeder, was one of Adolf Hitler's personal secretaries before and during World War II.

 Early life

 She was born in the small town of Hannoversch Münden and moved to Nagold after her parents died.
 There she worked for a lawyer from 1929 to March 1930.

 Working for Hitler

 After leaving Nagold for Munich, Schroeder was employed as a shorthand-typist in the Oberste SA-Führung, the Sturmabteilung (SA) high command.
 There she got to know Adolf Hitler in early 1933, when he had just been appointed chancellor.
 He took a liking to Schroeder and hired her in June 1933.

 Schroeder lived at Hitler's World War II Eastern Front military headquarters, known as the Wolfsschanze (Wolf's Lair) near Rastenburg, from 1941 until he and his staff departed for the last time on 20 November 1944.
 When Hitler withdrew his headquarters to the Führerbunker in Berlin in January 1945, she went with him and his staff.
 Before late April 1945 Hitler would regularly have lunch with Schroeder and fellow secretary Johanna Wolf.

 On 20 April 1945, during the Battle of Berlin, Schroeder, Wolf, Albert Bormann, Admiral Karl-Jesko von Puttkamer, Dr Theodor Morell, Dr Hugo Blaschke, six shorthand-typists and several others were ordered by Hitler to leave Berlin by aircraft for the Obersalzberg.
 The group flew out of Berlin on different flights on aircraft of the Fliegerstaffel des Führers over the following three days.
 Her account of her service as Hitler's secretary (Er war mein Chef, Herbig, 2002) is an important source in the study of the Nazi years.